Geraldine, New Zealand: Local government

 Geraldine became a Town District in 1884, operating out of the historic Town Board Office.
 In 1904, Geraldine was constituted a borough.
 Presently, Geraldine is part of the Timaru District Council led by current mayor Nigel Bowen.
 Geraldine is represented by a community board and a councillor.

 Central government

 The Geraldine Electorate was first formed in the 1875–1876 election but would be twice disestablished and subsequently reestablished in the following years before being abolished in the 1911 election.
 The electorate was represented by six Members of Parliament.
 The electorate split between the newly established Temuka Electorate, however, majority of the land went to the Ashburton Electorate.
 Following controversial boundary changes in 2008, the Aoraki Electorate abolished and Geraldine became part of the Waitaki electorate with its head office in Oamaru despite nearby towns such as Temuka, Orari and Ashburton joining the Timaru based Rangitata electorate.
-Geraldine is currently part of the Waitaki electorate held by Jacqui Dean of the National Party.
+Geraldine is currently part of the Waitaki electorate held by Miles Anderson of the National Party.